LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_questions.md

 - **Text Only Fallback > List Style**: Select the list style (1.
 2. 3.
 4. or a. b. c. d.) to use for channels that support only plain text.

+- **Enable Indentation**: Affects the display of options in text-only channels.
+Enable this to indent (with one tab space) the multiple choice options under the question.
+Disable this to align them under the question without an indent.

 ### Text questions

 Text questions expect and wait for a text-based response from the consumer.